pyconau/2018.pycon-au.org/_posts/2018-06-13-invited-speaker-tracy-osborn.md

 > involved in each.
 In this keynote, Tracy will tell stories about how she
 > launched her projects and what she learned (after already being neck-deep.)

-Tickets for PyCon AU will go on sale soon, with a limited number of Early Bird tickets being available.
+Tickets for PyCon AU will go on sale soon, with a limited number of Early Bird tickets being made available.